RaePrice21/Projects-in-R/Visualization_Forest_Firest.md

 ![](Visualization_Forest_Firest_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+The months with the most forest fires are August and September, with close to 175 fires.

 ## On which days of the week do forest fires happen the most?

 Count the number of forest fires per day: